EDUCBA Logo

 Duplicate content

-If you have the exact content in more than one place in your site then do remove those contents.
+If you have the exact content in more than one place on your site, then do remove those content.
 This problem more frequently occurs in large sites where they have thousands of pages.
 This is a common SEO mistake.

 JavaScript errors

-You need to check out frequently whether the drop-down menus work properly, is the navigation in the site easy, how do animations work.
-If any problem persists then it means that your JavaScript is not working properly.
-These errors on website will affect the user experience and it will reduce the website performance.
+You need to check out frequently whether the drop-down menus work properly, is the navigation on the site easy, and how animations work.
+If any problem persists, then it means that your JavaScript is not working properly.
+These errors on the website will affect the user experience and it will reduce the website’s performance.

 Slow Loading pages